-§ 265.71 Use of manifest system.
+§265.71 Use of manifest system.

-- (a)(1) If a facility receives hazardous waste accompanied by a manifest, the owner, operator or his/her agent must sign and date the manifest as indicated in paragraph (a)(2) of this section to certify that the hazardous waste covered by the manifest was received, that the hazardous waste was received except as noted in the discrepancy space of the manifest, or that the hazardous waste was rejected as noted in the manifest discrepancy space. - (2) If the facility receives a hazardous waste shipment accompanied by a manifest, the owner, operator, or his agent must: - (i) Sign and date, by hand, each copy of the manifest: - (ii) Note any discrepancies (as defined in §265.72(a)) on each copy of the manifest; - (iii) Immediately give the transporter at least one copy of the manifest: - (iv) Within 30 days of delivery, send a copy (Page 2) of the manifest to the generator; - (v) Paper manifest submission requirements are: - (A) Options for compliance on June 30, 2018.
-Beginning on June 30, 2018, send the top copy (Page 1) of any paper manifest and any paper continuation sheet to the e-Manifest system for purposes of data entry and processing, or in lieu of submitting the paper copy to EPA, the owner or operator may transmit to the EPA system an image file of Page 1 of the manifest and any continuation sheet, or both a data file and image file corresponding to Page 1 of the manifest and any continuation sheet, within 30 days of the date of delivery.
-Submissions of copies to the e-Manifest system shall be made at the mailing address or electronic mail/submission address specified at the e-Manifest program website's directory of services.
-Beginning on June 30, 2021,
+(a)(1) If a facility receives hazardous waste accompanied by a manifest, the owner, operator or his/her agent must sign and date the manifest as indicated in paragraph (a)(2) of this section to certify that the hazardous waste covered by the manifest was received, that the hazardous waste was received except as noted in the discrepancy space of the manifest, or that the hazardous waste was rejected as noted in the manifest discrepancy space.

-EPA will not accept mailed paper manifests from facilities for processing in e-Manifest.

-- (B) Options for compliance on June 30, 2021.
-Beginning on June 30, 2021, the requirement to submit the top copy (Page1) of the paper manifest and any paper continuation sheet to the e-Manifest system for purposes of data entry and processing may be met by the owner or operator only by transmitting to the EPA system an image file of Page 1 of the manifest and any continuation sheet, or by transmitting to the EPA system both a data file and the image file corresponding to Page 1 of the manifest and any continuation sheet, within 30 days of the date of delivery.
-Submissions of copies to the e-Manifest system shall be made to the electronic mail/submission address specified at the e-Manifest program website's directory of services; and (vi) Retain at the facility a copy of each manifest for at least three years from the date of delivery. - (3) The owner or operator of a facility that receives hazardous waste subject to 40 CFR part 262, subpart H from a foreign source must: - (i) Additionally list the relevant consent number from consent documentation supplied by EPA to the facility for each waste listed on the manifest, matched to the relevant list number for the waste from block 9b.
-If additional space is needed, the owner or operator should use a Continuation Sheet(s) (EPA Form 8700-22A); and - (ii) Send a copy of the manifest to EPA using the addresses listed in 40 CFR 262.82(e) within thirty (30) days of delivery until the facility can submit such a copy to the e-Manifest system per paragraph (a)(2)(v) of this section. - (b) If a facility receives, from a rail or water (bulk shipment) transporter, hazardous waste which is accompanied by a shipping paper containing all the information required on the manifest (excluding the EPA identification numbers, generator's certification, and signatures), the owner or operator, or his agent, must: - (1) Sign and date each copy of the manifest or shipping paper (if the manifest has not been received) to certify that the hazardous waste covered by the manifest or shipping paper was received;
+(2) If a facility receives a hazardous waste shipment accompanied by a manifest, the owner, operator or his/ her agent must:

+(i) Sign and date, by hand, each copy of the manifest;

+(ii) Note any discrepancies (as defined in §265.72(a)) on each copy of the manifest;

+(iii) Immediately give the transporter at least one copy of the manifest;

+(iv) Within 30 days of delivery, send a copy of the manifest to the generator; and of delivery: Office of Enforcement and Compliance Assurance, Office of Federal Activities.
+International Compliance Assurance Division (2254A), Environmental Protection Agency, 1200 Pennsylvania Avenue, NW., Washington, DC 20460.

+(v) Retain at the facility a copy of each manifest for at least three years from the date of delivery.

+(3) If a facility receives hazardous waste imported from a foreign source, the receiving facility must mail a copy of the manifest and documentation confirming EPA's consent to the import of hazardous waste to the following address within thirty (30) days

+(b) If a facility receives, from a rail or water (bulk shipment) transporter, hazardous waste which is accompanied by a shipping paper containing all the information required on the manifest (excluding the EPA identification numbers, generator's certification, and signatures), the owner or operator, or his agent, must:

+(1) Sign and date each copy of the manifest or shipping paper (if the manifest has not been received) to certify that the hazardous waste covered by the manifest or shipping paper was received: